What Does Verification of Safety Critical Elements Look Like ?

 1. Have all major incident hazards been identified, and have all control measures been identified to eliminate or minimise the risk, so far as is reasonably practicable?

-2. Have performance standards been established for the SCE’s?
+2. Have performance standards been established for the SCEs?

 4. Will the SCE remain suitable throughout the lifetime of the facility?

 In line with guidance in industry or published by regulators, many Operators I have come across have their SCE verification arrangements well documented and achievable relative the resources available to them.
 There are however still variations in understanding and interpretation of this guidance in and across industry, and not all Operators have a multitude of resources available to them to achieve these requirements.
-For those that are still in the process of achieving this, the most appropriate place to start is to develop a plan for verification based on the activities illustrated below:
+For those who are still in the process of achieving this, the most appropriate place to start is to develop a verification plan based on the activities illustrated below:

 SCE workflow

-If your plan covers all of the above areas, allows for independent, competent, and experienced people to perform the above verification tasks, and is embedded within your Management Systems, you are well placed to manage high consequence process safety risks on your site.
+If your plan covers all of the above areas, allows for independent, competent, and experienced people to perform the above verification tasks, and is embedded within your Management Systems, you are well-placed to manage high-consequence process safety risks on your site.

-Download our SCE Verification Checklist for more information on how to approach this important topic
+Download our SCE Verification Checklist for more information on how to approach this important topic:

 Download SCE checklist